 Working with Stories Simplified covers the same topics as Working with Stories, but more quickly and simply.
 Read it if you prefer a shorter book or want a cheat-sheet version of the longer textbook.

-The Working with Stories Sourcebook contains 50 sets of questions you can use and adapt in your PNI projects, plus 50 case studies of real PNI projects that happened in real groups, commmunities, and organizations.
+The Working with Stories Sourcebook contains 50 sets of questions you can use and adapt in your PNI projects, plus 60 case studies of real PNI projects that happened in real commmunities and organizations.

-The Working with Stories Miscellany contains 40 essays and other pieces of writing about the finest details of PNI theory and practice.
+The Working with Stories Miscellany contains 40 essays and other pieces of writing about PNI, stories, and story work.

 Participatory Narrative Inquiry (PNI) is a form of Participatory Action Research in which groups of people share and work with their stories of personal experiences to understand each other and to make collective sense of complex issues and situations.